-Kuiseb Copper Company (Pty) Ltd (herein referred to as the proponent), intend to undertake exploration activities on Exclusive Prospecting Licence (EPL) 7541 for base and rare metals, precious metals in the Omaheke region, in an area south of Gobabis.
+Kuiseb Copper Company (Pty) Ltd (herein referred to as the proponent), intends to undertake exploration activities on Exclusive Prospecting Licence (EPL) 7529 for base and rare metals, precious metals in the Omaheke region, in an area northwest of Gobabis.

 The proposed project triggers listed activities in terms of the Environmental Management Act, No. 7 of 2007, therefore an environmental clearance certificate is required.
 As part of the environmental clearance certificate application, an Environmental Impact Assessment (EIA) has been undertaken to satisfy the requirements of the Environmental Management Act, No. 7 of 2007.
-This environmental scoping report and Environmental Management Plan (EMP) shall be herewith, submitted to the competent authority as part of the application for the environmental clearance certificate.
+This environmental scoping report and Environmental Management Plan (EMP) is herewith submitted to the competent authority as part of the application for the environmental clearance certificate.

-The proposed exploration activities on EPL 7541 may include soil sampling, ground geophysical surveys and airborne electromagnetic surveys (at a coarse line spacing), geological mapping, and exploration drilling in selected target areas.
-Some limited bush-clearing may be required, for the creation of working areas and access tracks where necessary for the creation of working areas and access tracks where necessary for the creation of stringent environmental requirements that the proponent upholds in its exploration projects.
-Access agreements will be entered into with all farmers / holders of private ground which may be accessed.
+The proposed exploration activities on EPL 7529 may include soil sampling and analysis, geophysical surveys (airborne electromagnetic surveys and coarse line sampling), geological mapping, installations and development of exploration drill holes in selected target areas.
+Some limited bushclearing may be required for the creation of working areas and access tracks where necessary.
+All sites of activity will be managed according to stringent environmental requirements that the proponent upholds in its exploration projects.
+Access agreements will be entered into with all farmers / holders of private ground.

-The exploration activities will commence as soon as an environmental clearance certificate has been granted by the Environmental Commissioner.
-Activities are expected to be conducted over a 3-year period, which is the duration of the exploration licence.
+The explorations activities will commence as soon as an environmental clearance certificate has been granted by the Environmental Commissioner.
+Activities are expected to be conducted over a 3year period, which is the duration of the exploration licence.
 However, the period of each phase of the exploration programme may vary and will be refined as geological information becomes available.
 In the event that exploration is successful, and a commercially viable mineral resource is defined, exploration operations can potentially transcend into mining operations.
 This phase will be assessed in a separate and detailed environmental impact assessment at the appropriate stage.

-EPL 7541 is covered with the central Kalahari vegetation type of the Acacia tree-and-shrub savanna sub-biome.
+EPL 7529 is covered with the central Kalahari vegetation type of the Acacia tree-and-shrub savanna sub-biome.
 Where the soils are shallower and the landscape hillier, plant growth tends to be shrubby.
 Eastwards, where the soils become deeper and the landscape flattens, vegetation is characterized by large, open expanses of grass dotted by trees and bushes (Mendelsohn et al., 2002).
 Most of the woody vegetation vary between 1 and 5m in height.

 Bush encroachment is noticeable, mainly on farmland exposed to continuous periods of selective grazing by livestock.
-Moreover, the densification of bush has led to a decreased carrying capacity on some farms in the area where EPL 7541 is located.
+Moreover, the densification of bush has led to a decreased carrying capacity on some farms in the area where EPL 7529 is located.

-The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular traffic, or localised to possible RAB drill sites.
+The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular traffic or localised to possible RAB drill sites.
 There will be some release of exhaust fumes from machinery that will impact the immediate vicinity but will be of short duration.
 Additionally, there will be associated drilling and machinery noise, which could be a disturbance to immediate neighbours, but this will be of short duration as well.